 What are Web Forms?

 Many web applications have forms which are used to capture user data.
 Forms are typically used in create a new account, newsletter sign-up, password reminder, shipping address details and other similar pages.
-They require the web application visitor to enter information such a phone number, email address or credit card number.
+They require the web application visitor to enter information such as a phone number, email address or credit card number.

 Why Does the Netsparker Scanner Need to Traverse Web Forms?